 Where To Find Slater & Zurz

-Slater & Zurz has convenient offices in Akron, Canton and Cleveland as well as Columbus and Cincinnati.
+Slater & Zurz has convenient offices in Akron, Canton, Cleveland, Toledo, Columbus, and Cincinnati.
 If you cannot arrange to meet with us in Ohio, we will make plans to come to you.
-A review of your case is private and free of charge and our attorneys will be able to advise you on how to proceed.
+A review of your case is private and free of charge, and our attorneys will be able to advise you on how to proceed.

 If you have further questions before arranging a visit, please contact us at 1-888-534-4850.